rocket-pool/rocketpool/docs/rocket-pool/reward-tokens.rst

 rETH holders can exit by simply exchanging their rETH for ETH.

 The rETH token has a dynamic exchange rate for ETH, which is recorded by the Rocket Pool network and increases as the network earns rewards.
-This means that rETH is constantly accumulating value, as long as the network is operating optimally. rETH holders can simply hold their tokens to earn a profit, and exchange them for ETH once they wish to claim their rewards.
+This means that rETH is constantly accruing value, as long as the network is operating optimally. rETH holders can simply hold their tokens to earn a profit, and exchange them for ETH once they wish to claim their rewards.

 The following example illustrates how the token is used to stake and earn rewards: